bigbridge-nl/product-import/doc/importer.md

         $product->sourceItem("default")->setIsInStock(true);
         $product->sourceItem("default")->setNotifyStockQuantity(20);

+If you update the "default" source of a product, make sure to call the functions on defaultStockItem() as described in the previous section (Stock items) as well.
+Magento keeps them in sync, so you should too.

+It is not possible to remove source items.

 ## Related, Up Sell, and Cross Sell Products

 These so called "linked" products are stored as references to other products.
 When entering them, specify a product with an sku.